 A wide range of metals are used to produce modern jewellery, from precious and rare options like gold and platinum to more commonplace alternatives like steel, bronze and silver.
 Using a fiber laser engraving machine, all of these materials can easily be engraved.

 What customisation capabilities are available?

 Custom jewellery is in demand at the moment, with customers calling upon producers to make them unique pieces that are tailored to their exact expectations.
 In the past, this would have been a labour intensive and costly process, but with the help of fiber laser technology, it is much more straightforward to customise new pieces or adapt existing pieces.

-From etching personal messages on the inside of rings to engraving significant dates on jewellery, which is to be worn for a special occasion, fiber laser solutions empower the customer and allow producers to give their clients more choice and control.
+From etching personal messages on the inside of rings (using a laser as a ring engraving machine) to adding significant dates on laser engraved jewellery, which is to be worn for a special occasion, fiber laser solutions empower the customer and allow producers to give their clients more choice and control.

 Is the level of precision improved?

 Even the most skilled engravers are susceptible to human error, which in the case of the jewellery industry is clearly a major issue.
 A precious piece can be ruined if a mistake is made, and this happens more often than you might think.

 Thankfully, t the arrival of fiber laser engraving has taken the pressure off many manufacturers since the entire process is computerised.
 Any design desired can be created digitally and then executed with immense accuracy and precision using an automated laser engraving machine.

 This also means that designs which would be far too intricate and complicated for a human craftsperson to pull off are now achievable.
 The level of detail seen in laser-engraved jewellery today is second to none.